Arcadia-Science/noveltree/docs/outputs.md

 - Batch summary results for each species, to each lineage dataset.
 - Directory for each species' busco analysis with more detailed output.

-**2.** `protein_annotations/`: protein annotations obtained per each species for which uniprot accessions (i.e. those corresponding to RefSeq protein accessions) are available.
+**2.** `protein_annotations/`: protein annotations (InterPro domain and OMA orthology group ID) obtained per each species for which uniprot accessions (i.e. those corresponding to RefSeq protein accessions) are available.

-- Which annotations are included here depends on how the "download_annots" parameter was specified.

 **3.** `diamond/`: contains the results of all pairwise comparisons of sequence similarity, between and within species using diamond BLASTP.